 Rome is one of my absolute favorite places to visit!
 The entire time we were there, all I kept saying was “I love it here!”
 Something about Rome made me fall in love.
 There is so much history, incredible food, beautiful architecture, and amazing art.
-This guide will provide you with all the best things to do in Rome!
+This guide will provide you with the ultimate Rome checklist!

 Between the amazing Italian food, the beautiful Colosseum, and the ancient history, you are sure to fall in love!